-The following table shows our cash and cash equivalents and capitalization as of March 31, 2022:
+The following table shows our cash and cash equivalents and capitalization as of September 30, 2021:

-- · on an actual basis; - on a pro forma basis to give effect to: (i) the sale of 663,765 common shares from April 1, 2022 through the date of this prospectus supplement and the receipt of approximately \$3.3 million of net proceeds therefrom; (ii) the sale of an additional \$1,875,000 aggregate principal amount of March 2027 Notes pursuant to a partial exercise by the underwriters of the over-allotment option in connection with the offering of those notes and the realization of net proceeds of approximately \$1.8 million, after payment of underwriting discounts and commissions and estimated offering expenses in connection therewith; (iii) the issuance of 105,467 common shares to employees under our 2016 Equity Compensation Plan; and (iv) an approximate \$9.7 million increase in the amount outstanding under the Churchill Facility; and - on a pro forma, as adjusted basis, giving effect to the pro forma adjustments and sale of Notes in this offering and the receipt of net proceeds of approximately \$ million from this offering, after deducting underwriting commissions of \$ and estimated offering expenses payable by us of approximately \$ (assuming no exercise of the underwriters' option to purchase additional Notes).
+- · on an actual basis; - on a pro forma basis to give effect to: (i) the sale of 7,112,466 common shares from October 1, 2021 through the date of this prospectus supplement and the receipt of approximately \$40.9 million of net proceeds therefrom; (ii) the sale of the \$51.75 million aggregate principal amount of 2026 Notes and the receipt of approximately \$49.9 million in net proceeds therefrom after payment of underwriting discounts and commissions and estimated offering expenses; (iii) a \$16.8 million decrease in the amount outstanding under the Wells Fargo Margin Loan Account; (iv) an approximate \$19.1 million increase in the amount outstanding under the Churchill Facility; (v) a \$750,000 advance under the NHB Mortgage; (vi) the issuance of 24,992 common shares upon the cashless exercise of warrants; and (vii) the issuance of 48,500 common shares to employees under our 2016 Equity Compensation Plan; and - on a pro forma, as adjusted basis, giving effect to the pro forma adjustments and sale of Notes in this offering and the receipt of net proceeds of approximately \$48.2 million from this offering, after deducting underwriting commissions of \$1,625,000 and estimated offering expenses payable by us of approximately \$225,000 (assuming no exercise of the underwriters' option to purchase additional Notes).

-You should read the data set forth in the table below in conjunction with "Use of Proceeds," appearing elsewhere in this Prospectus Supplement, as well as our audited financial statements and the accompanying notes and the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations," each included in our Quarterly Report on Form 10-Q for the period ended March 31, 2022 and incorporated by reference into this Prospectus Supplement and the accompanying base prospectus.
+You should read the data set forth in the table below in conjunction with "Use of Proceeds," appearing elsewhere in this Prospectus Supplement, as well as our unaudited financial statements and the accompanying notes and the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations," each included in our Quarterly Report on Form 10-Q for the quarter ended September 30, 2021 and incorporated by reference into this Prospectus Supplement and the accompanying base prospectus.